WeblateOrg/weblate/docs/workflows.rst

 Translation workflows
 =====================

+Several translation workflows are supported.

-Weblate can be configured to support several translation workflows.
-This document is not a complete listing of ways to configure Weblate, there are certainly more options.
-You can base another workflow on the most usual examples listed here.
+The following is not a complete list of ways to configure Weblate.
+You can base other workflows on the most usual examples listed here.

 Translation access
 ------------------